xinwenfu/GenCyber/SoftwareSecurity/README.md

 <img src="../Imgs/BufferOverflow.png" width=480>

+The buffer overflow vulnerability often occurs in software written in C or C++.
+Python is designed to avoid the buffer overflow vulnerability although Python can be used to perform the buffer overflow attack.

 We have another type of exploit called client-side attack.
 One example client-side attack is the attacker sends you an email with attachment.